2016 Kansas–Missouri murder spree: Arrest and legal proceedings

 On March 9, police in New Florence, Missouri, responded to reports of a man pulling a firearm on a civilian at a gas station.
 At 12:18 a.m., suspect Pablo Antonio Serrano-Vitorino, 40, who lived next door to the four initial victims, was found at a muddy hill alongside Interstate 70 and arrested by Missouri State Highway Patrol Sergeants Primm and McGinnis.
 No shots were fired despite him being armed.
 He was armed with a Kalashnikov rifle at the time of his arrest.
 He was charged with four counts of first-degree murder in Kansas and was jailed in Montgomery County, Missouri, with bail set at $2 million.
 The day following the arrest, he attempted suicide by cutting himself with a safety razor.
 He was admitted to a local hospital and was classified to be in stable condition.

 On June 1, Serrano-Vitorino pleaded not guilty to the Missouri killing.
 The death penalty was sought in that case.
 In September, his Missouri case was transferred by a Montgomery County judge to St. Louis, Missouri for trial.
-He had previously been sentenced to two years in a California prison for making a terrorist threat and had subsequently been deported from the U.S. in April 2004, but had reentered illegally again at an unspecified time.
+He had previously been sentenced to two years in a California prison for making a terrorist threat and, since he was a Mexican national, had subsequently been deported from the U.S. in April 2004, but had reentered illegally again at an unspecified time.
+Despite further run-ins with the law, including a batter conviction the previous summer, he managed to avoid deportation.

 On April 9, 2019, Serrano-Vitorino was found alone and unresponsive in his cell, having hanged himself.
 He was taken to a hospital where he later was pronounced dead.